gnve/rock-paper-scissor/README.md

 # rock-paper-scissor
-console rock-paper-scissor game!
+console rock-paper-scissor game
-a basic js and dom manipulation exercise.
+a basic js and dom manipulation exercise through the odin project curriculum

 ## pseudocode (console version)
 - getComputerChoice by using Math.random